CloudWithChris/cloudwithchris.com/content/blog/optimise-site-security-headers-com.md

 Great, so with that - We've gone ahead and strengthened the security posture of the site against potential areas of abuse, such as cross-site scripting, forcing browsers to realise they must only use an encrypted medium of transfer, and more.
 In fairness, the risks are very low for my site.
 There is no user interaction to any backend system, and is primarily a 'brochureware' type of site.
 However, I want to make sure that if there is the potential for any risk, that it is mitigated and addressed.

-In a scenario where a site takes enduser input (e.g. Static Website, calling several backend API functions), then this is something I would certainly look to implement without a doubt.
+In a scenario where a site takes end users input (e.g. Static Website, calling several backend API functions), then this is something I would certainly look to implement without a doubt.

 With that, I hope that this blog post has helped you learn something!
 And a big thank you to Scott Hanselman for pointing out securityheaders.com as one of the tools that he has used to optimise his own site.
 Hopefully this gives you some insight into how I took those recommendations and addressed them using the Azure CDN rules engine.